Skip to content

 The policy does include requirements that will be new in Victoria.
 These are:

-• board leadership: for either a chair or deputy chair role to be held by a woman or gender diverse person
+• board leadership: for either a chair or deputy chair role to be held by a woman

 • key sub-committees: for larger organisations, board sub-committees relating to nominations, and audit and risk, will also be required to have a minimum of 40% women members.